titaschanda/TenNetLib.jl/docs/src/index.md

 ## Example: A simple DMRG code

-The following code is for a simple DMRG run at the highest level of abstraction without any additional control.
+The following code is for a simple DMRG run at **the highest level of abstraction without any additional control**.

 ```
 using ITensors